tapsevarg/1st-Semester/README.md

 Session 7: I created a new activity 5 starting with Flowgorithm.
 Afterwards, I cleaned up the Flowgorithm Python code.
 I also updated my age converter to include if/else functionality.
 I'm barely keeping my head above water, in my opinion.
 Flowgorithm is a pain, nothing new there.
 I had found writing code in Python less painful, but I spent numerous hours tracking down little mistakes for my age converter.
 I haven't put all the dots together yet and hopefully that happens sooner than later.

+Session 8: At the risk of sounding repetitive, Flowgorithm gave me problems again.
+I don't know whether the cause is a logical disconnect, the syntax, lack of tutorials, or other.
+The difference in time spent on Flowgorithm and coding in Python is night and day.
+After a while, I figured out it was better to pump out source python code and take that into an IDE to debug.
+That worked well.
+From now on, I will take Flowgorithm problems to an IDE for debugging.